 One of Britain’s most well-known and respected illustrators, Quentin Blake, is set to become the focus of a new exhibit at the Foundling Museum.

-Set to open its doors to the public January 9th, the Larger Than Life exhibit will explore the life and work of the iconic artist, ideal for fans staying in luxury suites in London.
+Set to open its doors to the public January 9th, the Larger Than Life exhibit will explore the life and work of the iconic artist, ideal for fans staying in luxury hotels London.

 “Quentin Blake is one of Britain’s best-loved and most successful illustrators,” explained the venue.